 Whole Balkan peninsula mountain rivers are endangered.
 There is the insane plan which allows setting up more than 3000 mini-hydroelectric power plants from Slovenia to Greece.
 And what is the reason?
 Easy and BIG money of course!

 Governments provide subventions for the investors who intend to produce “clean energy” but there is a contribution from citizens as well.
-By paying electricity bills, people are also pay building such mini-hydroelectric power plants, and most of them are not even aware of it (https://balkangreenenergynews.com/).
-Locals were not even informed about this plan and they are fighting against investors and usually conflicts are ending with brutal force and violence.
+By paying electricity bills, people are also paying to build such mini-hydro electric power plants, and most of them are not even aware of it (https://balkangreenenergynews.com/).
+Locals were not even informed about this plan and they are fighting against investors and usually, conflicts are ending with brutal force and violence.

 The consequences are: hidden waterfalls, freshwater streams and amazing biodiversity are almost defeated.
 Peaceful, small villages are cut from the outside world, thirsty and forgotten in the time.

-Last but not the least victim of the minihidro centrals is one situated on the west.
+Last but not least, a victim of the mini-hydro centrals is the one situated on the west.
 Zaovine lake in the heart of National park “Tara mountain”!
 Lake is completely vanishing!
 (2019).

 There are more water treasures such as Krupaja spring source (first heart on the map) and

-Grza river source natural monuments (second heart on the map).
+Grza river sources natural monuments (second heart on the map).

-Visit and enjoy in beautiful nature of Serbia and help us to spread news worldwide about what endangers our rivers and life in and around them.
+Visit and enjoy the beautiful nature of Serbia and help us to spread the news worldwide about the threats that our rivers and wildlife are facing.
 Welcome to Serbia! :)